 A site plan has been produced with a reference grid to assist in identifying locations.
 It includes emergency routes into and around the site and the RVP at Entrance Gate to be used by emergency services.

 The event has public liability and employee liability insurance and has arranged adequate and appropriate cover for the event.

-All staff should be trained for the work that they will be doing.
+All crew should be trained for the work that they will be doing.
 Hazardous work requires more formal training and documentary evidence of training should be provided.
 Suitable instruction must be given and supervision must be in place especially for young people, volunteers and other vulnerable people.

-Any person with a safety-critical role onsite will either be qualified in their own right, and will provide evidence of qualification; or trained by the event management who will keep documentary evidence of training.
+Any person with a safety-critical role onsite will either be qualified in their own right, and will provide evidence of qualification; or trained by the Event Management who will keep documentary evidence of training.

-Caterers and workshops leaders will be allowed access to the site via the entrance gate from 0800 each day of the event to allow for deliveries and restocking.
+Traders will be allowed access to the site via the entrance gate from 0800 each day of the event to allow for deliveries and restocking.
 All delivery vehicles will have to exit the public area of the site as soon as possible and adhere to the 5mph site wide road restriction.
 Service trucks (e.g. waste, toilet and similar vehicles) and emergency vehicles will have controlled access throughout the event.